spolu/settle/site/content/posts/settle-introduction.md

 despite not being an expert at all, that online games artifacts could be a good fit?)
 - Finally, there are many large-scale engineering projects that can be built on top of Settle.
-Most obvious ones I can think of are: an offer path discovery service, a mobile app (and probably service as well) that makes it easy to use Settle for non-technical users, or a variety of gateways[5].
+Most obvious ones I can think of are: a trust path discovery service, a mobile app (and probably service as well) that makes it easy to use Settle for non-technical users, or a variety of gateways[5].